7ACT Programs

 Please start teaching according to the new curriculum.

 The student will now have level checks, counseling and new curricula designed every three months.
-It is paramount that the student follows both the lesson and home study programs.
+It is paramount that the student follows both the lesson and home study plan.

 - Example curriculum -